weiyi0411/Mortality-Prediction-Model-of-Patients-in-ICU-with-HF/README.md

  This research targets the mortality prediction modeling of intensive care units  (ICUs)-admitted heart failure (HF) patients.

- We started this project with data extraction through Google big query.
+ I started this project with data extraction through Google big query.
 Then we processed the raw data to a clear dataset using methods including one-hot encoding and missing data supplementation.
 To reduce the dimensions, we selected the most important 11 features using eXtreme Gradient Boosting (XGBoost).
 For the modeling